zidni-bwi/Tire-Identifier/README.md

 # Tire-Identifier
-An Image Processing App build for android device using python kivy with Template Matching Method
+An Image Processing App build for android device using python kivy

+using Template Matching Method with Adaptive Normalized Cross Correlation (ANCC)

 requirement: